 - 7.1.1 Organic-free reagent water Water in which an interferent is not observed at or above the quantitation limit (QL) for each analyte of interest.
-ASTM Type II reagent water of Specification D1193-06, "Standard Specification for Reagent Water" (Reference 16.11) or equivalent. - 7.1.2 Acetone, DCM, and toluene pesticide residue analysis grade or equivalent.
+ASTM Type II reagent water of Specification D1193-06, "Standard Specification for Reagent Water," (Reference 16.6) or equivalent. - 7.1.2 Acetone, DCM, and toluene pesticide residue analysis grade or equivalent.
 DCM must contain a non-methanol olefinic stabilizer (i.e., amylene or 2-pentene).
-Solvents must be anhydrous or pre-dried by adding sodium sulfate until no clumping occurs and the solution becomes clear (not cloudy). - 7.1.3 Sodium sulfate Powdered or granular anhydrous reagent grade, heat at 400°C for four hours in a shallow tray, cool in a desiccator, and store in a glass bottle. - 7.1.4 Tris-buffer (for soil extraction of VX) 2 L of Tris-buffer is prepared as a solution containing 0.2 M tris(hydroxymethyl)aminomethane (Trizma® base, Product # T1503, Sigma Aldrich or equivalent, Sigma-Aldrich, St. Louis, MO) and 32 mL of 1 M hydrochloric acid (HCl).
-The pH of the solution should be in the range of 8.5 9.0.
-If necessary, adjust accordingly with additional tris(hydroxymethyl)aminomethane to raise the pH, or HCl to lower it. - 7.1.5 Sodium chloride Anhydrous reagent grade, $\geq 99 \%$. - 7.1.6 Sodium thiosulfate Reagent grade, 10 % sodium thiosulfate solution in reagent water.
-Prepared fresh with each use.
+Solvents must be anhydrous or pre-dried by adding sodium sulfate until no clumping occurs and the solution becomes clear (not cloudy). - 7.1.3 Sodium sulfate Powdered or granular anhydrous reagent grade, heated at 400 °C for four hours in a shallow tray, cooled in a desiccator, and stored in a glass bottle - 7.1.4 Sodium chloride Anhydrous reagent grade, >99 % - 7.1.5 Sodium thiosulfate Reagent grade, 10 % sodium thiosulfate solution in reagent water.
+Prepare fresh with each use.